 circa 1994, above

 In 2012, RGASC Coach Rachel Dols became a certified Nationals Panel judge, and served in that capacity for the first time at the National Championships in Lincoln, Nebraska.
-Roshni Muralidharan received her coaching accreditation in 2012 as well, making her the eighth coach currently part of RGASC.
+Roshni Muralidharan received her coaching accreditation in 2012 as well, making her the eighth coach part of RGASC.
+Rachel and Roshni have since moved out of the area.

 This patch, from the 1940s, represents the first time the building housed a roller rink.
 R.S.R.O.A. stands for Roller Skating Rinks Operators Association.